$t$-Structures with Grothendieck hearts via functor categories: Pure-injective objects and exact direct limits

 Regarding the moreover part, let use denote by $\mcQ\subseteq\mcA$ the class of injective objects and suppose first that $\mcA$ is a Grothendieck category with a generator $G$.
 Consider $j\dd G\rightarrowtail E$ an embedding of $G$ into an injective object.
 Then the $j$ induces a surjective natural transformation

 Since $\Hom_\mcA(G,?)$ is faithful, so is $\Hom_{\mcQ}(E,?)$ and, hence, $E$ is a generator of $\mcQ$.

 Suppose conversely that $\mcA$ is complete and AB5 and $E$ is a generator for $\mcQ$.
-We first observe that the canonical map $f\dd E^{(I)}\la F$, where $I=\Hom_\mcA(E,F)$, is surjective in $\mcA$ for any $F\in\mcQ$.
+We first observe that the canonical map $f\dd E^{(I)}\la F$, where $I=\Hom_\mcA(E,F)$, is an epimorphism in $\mcA$ for any $F\in\mcQ$.
 Indeed, if it were not, we could consider a composition

 where the second map is an inclusion into an injective object $F'$.
 Then $g$ is non-zero, but the composition $g\circ f'$ vanishes for any $f'\in\Hom_\mcA(E,F)$ by the choice of $g$.
 This contradicts the fact that $E$ is a generator of $\mcQ$.